 This melancholic scene is conveyed through the clever use of pose and expression to convey emotion: this is a moment of great regret for Cephalus and sorrow for Aurora.
 Poussin made several changes to the composition while painting and was clearly changing his mind about which details to include where.
 Originally there were two additional trees to the left and a chariot where we now see a reclining goddess, and the position of the head of the putto holding Procris’s portrait has been altered.

 Unfortunately, this painting is in poor condition.
-During the First World War the painting was stored at Manod Quarry and the canvas suffered multiple tears and paint losses caused by falling slate, which have now been repaired.
+During the Second World War the painting was stored at Manod Quarry and the canvas suffered multiple tears and paint losses caused by falling slate, which have now been repaired.
 The largest tear was through the body of the reclining river god.
 Due to age, the top layer of the paint has become transparent revealing the reddish ground layer of paint beneath, and the colours are no longer vibrant.

 The pose of Cephalus is similar to that of Bacchus in Titian’s Bacchus and Ariadne and the figure of Oceanus may be derived from Tithonus in Agostino Carracci’s fresco of Cephalus and Aurora in the Palazzo Farnese in Rome, which Poussin would have known.